 - Use only cable type chains or chains offered by Ford as an accessory or equivalent.
 Other conventional link type chains may contact and cause damage to the vehicle's wheel house and/or body. - Do not install chains on the front wheels.
-Chains on the front wheels may interfere with suspension components. - Install chains securely, verifying that the chains do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
+Chains on the front wheels may interfere with suspension components. - Chains are not recommended for use on the optional P275/65R18 tire. - Install chains securely, verifying that the chains do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
 If you hear the chains rub or bang against your vehicle, stop and re-tighten the chains.
 If this does not work, remove the chains to prevent damage to your vehicle. - If possible, avoid fully loading your vehicle. - Remove the tire chains when they are no longer needed.
 Do not use tire chains on dry roads. - The suspension insulation and bumpers will help prevent vehicle damage.
-Do not remove these components from your vehicle when using snow tires and chains.

-• Do not exceed 48 km/h (30 mph) with tire chains on your vehicle.
+Do not remove these components from your vehicle when using snow tires and chains. - Do not exceed 48 km/h (30 mph) with tire chains on your vehicle.